 Do one of the following:

 Autofill one or more cells with content from one or more adjacent cells: Select the cell or cells with the content you want to copy, tap at the bottom of the screen, tap Autofill Cells, then drag the yellow border to encompass the cells where you want to add the content.

-Any data, cell format, formula, cell border or fill associated with the selected cells is added, but comments aren’t.
-Autofilling overwrites the existing data.
+Any data, cell format, formula, cell border, or fill associated with the selected cells is added, but comments aren’t.
+Autofilling overwrites existing data.